isomerpages/nyp-sirs/_success-and-articles/Articles/Webinar: Build Your Career and Increase Your Wages in Retail.md

 Working in retail is not just about customer service or "selling".
 In fact, the retail industry offers many opportunities for growth.
 With the right guidance and skills development, you will be able to progress in your career and enjoy the benefits of the retail industry.

-<b>Attend the webinar for the details and get advice on what you can do PLUS listen:</b>
+<b>Attend the webinar for the details and get advice on what you can do PLUS:</b>
-* how a SIRS' trainee has benefited from her training and flourishing in her retail career and
+* listen to how a SIRS' trainee has benefited from her training and flourishing in her retail career and
-* insights from a retail employee on job opportunities and growth potential
+* get insights from a retail employee on job opportunities and growth potential

 <b>1)	Competitive Salaries and Benefits</b>
 <br>Since September 2022, the Progressive Wage Model (PWM) was implemented to provide a clear career progression path for workers in low-wage sectors, including retail.
 The PWM encourages workers to invest in training and skills upgrading, leading to improved productivity and service quality.
 This in turn helps retail workers get paid more as they get better at their jobs.
 The Singapore Institute of Retail Studies (SIRS) offers the specific PWM training programs, and together with Fastjobs.sg, offer job search support.